 One needs to understand that from ca. 1990 to 2010, ‘contemporary art’ and ‘digital art’/‘media art’ were two separate systems with separate institutions, separate canons and separate artists.
-Artists who chose to go into the ‘digital art’/‘media art’ system risked damaging their contemporary art career opportunities, because contemporary art curators used to consider digital art a gadget and would, in most cases, not touch it with a ten-foot-pole.
+Artists who chose to go into the ‘digital art’/‘media art’ system risked damaging their contemporary art career opportunities, because contemporary art curators used to consider digital art a gadget and would, in most cases, not touch it with a ten foot pole.
 This also has to do with Western contemporary art discourse struggling with the legacy of Clement Greenberg and his demand for ‘modernist’ art to be ‘medium-specific’.
-To contemporary art people, any form of ‘media art’ seemed like an outmoded or even reactionary Greenbergianism while the most visible media art institutions such as ZKM and ars electronica conversely privileged gadgety ‘interactive’ art and thus reinforced the prejudice.
+To contemporary art people, any form of ‘media art’ seemed like an outmoded or even reactionary Greenbergianism.
+Conversely, the most visible media art institutions such as ZKM and ars electronica privileged gadgety ‘interactive’ art and thus did their best to reinforce the prejudice.

-Both ‘postdigital’ (a term more common for music and design) and ‘Post-Internet’ (a term only used for fine art) overcame that divide, but also obsoleted themselves in this process.
+Both ‘postdigital’ (a term more common for music and design) and ‘Post-Internet’ (a term only used for fine art) overcame that systemic divide, but also obsoleted themselves in this process.

 Postdigital: A Term That Sucks but Is Useful